I'm an Oligarch in Russia

 Yes, the information system article is quite interesting.

 I saw that the picking pit suddenly exploded in about thirty chapters, and then the protagonist directly confessed.
-I know there will be a reversal, but I just don't have the heart to watch it
+I knew there would be a reversal, but I just didn't have the heart to watch it.

 Featured in 2 Booklists